 - Immortality: Due to being a Dragon Rider, he is immune to aging and disease.

-- Kick the Dog: Torturing Nasuada by having Murtagh burn her with hot irons, tormenting her with illusions (that could cause pain), and allowing his miniature Eldritch Abominations to feed on her.
+- Kick the Dog: One of his long list of achievements is torturing Nasuada by having Murtagh burn her with hot irons, tormenting her with illusions (that could cause pain), and allowing his miniature Eldritch Abominations to feed on her.

 - Also heavily tortured Murtagh both mentally and physically.
 Nasuada believes Murtagh's tortures to be worse than her own.

-- Light Is Not Good: He uses Vrael's Rider sword, and Umaroth, Vrael's dragon, was white.
+- Light Is Not Good: When finally confronted, he uses Vrael's Rider sword, and Umaroth, Vrael's dragon, was white.
 The sword's original name fits Light Is Good, but Galbatorix gives it a new, more sinister name.
 Eragon thinks the new name fits it better.

-- My God, What Have I Done?: Ultimately defeated when Eragon and the Eldunari backing him force him to feel the agony of all his victims.
+- My God, What Have I Done?: Galbatorix is ultimately defeated when Eragon and the Eldunari backing him force him to feel the agony of all his victims.
 "What have you done?
 What have you done?

 - Royals Who Actually Do Something: According to him, he was spending most of his time trying to enchant currency to defeat counterfeiting.
 Apparently, the counterfeiters were really damn tenacious.
 He claims that administrative issues like that took up way more time than being evil ever could.

 - Textual Celebrity Resemblance: Although probably unintentional, Galbatorix's physical description from the books strongly echoes a young and more corpulent Christopher Lee.